ben-walcutt/craps/README.md

   - Pass line with odds
 - SixEight
   - Six and Eight place bets
+- SixEightHard
+  - Six and Eight place bets with Hardways
+- Dark
+  - Don't pass with odds

 You can create a strategy for nearly any available bet on a craps table; however, there is not currently a way to turn off bets.
 Some restrictions are baked in.